jrhizor/jrhizor.dev/content/posts/six-months-of-mealbymeal.md

 ### 3. Logging foods over voice is useful

 I haven't explored this enough yet.
-Most of my users log by typing and not by saying "hey siri, text mealbymeal that I had a banana".
+Most of my users log by typing and not by saying, "hey siri, text mealbymeal that I had a banana".
 Even the big players like MyFitnessPal don't have Siri integrations, which seems a bit crazy.

-I haven't had much success yet in marketing MealByMeal towards people that would benefit most from this, but it's a work in progress.
+I haven't had much success yet in marketing MealByMeal to people who would benefit most from voice logging, but it's a work in progress.

 ---